quancta/emacs.d/README.md

 emacs.d
 =======

-My Emacs configuration - mostly a fork of Emacs Rocks.
+My Emacs configuration - mostly a fork of Emacs Rocks, but for a Vim'er :)